fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 It might surprise you to know that you’ve already written some plugins if

-you’ve worked through the previous chapters in this book.
+you’ve worked through the previous labs in this book.
 Any time you put

 fixtures and/or hook functions into a project’s top-level conftest.py file, you